 The effect of water for the environment in Victoria is directly assessed through large-scale monitoring programs, which measure multiple indicators at multiple sites over multiple years.
 There are also discrete investigations that examine responses at a single wetland or river reach.
 DELWP funds two programs that monitor environmental watering outcomes at a statewide scale.
 The Victorian Environmental Flows Monitoring Assessment Program (VEFMAP) investigates the effect that environmental flows in Victorian rivers have on native fish and aquatic and streamside vegetation.
 The Wetland Monitoring Assessment Program (WetMAP) examines the effect that water for the environment has on native vegetation, waterbirds, fish and frogs in wetlands.

-Selected Victorian waterways are monitored as part of two Murray-Darling Basin environmental water monitoring programs.
+In addition to the DELWP-funded programs, selected Victorian waterways are monitored as part of two Murray-Darling Basin environmental water monitoring programs.
 The MDBA funds environmental condition and intervention monitoring activities at Barmah Forest, Gunbower Forest, Hattah Lakes and the Lindsay, Mulcra and Wallpolla islands as part of the Living Murray program.
-Annual condition report cards that are produced for each site demonstrate the effect of more than a decade of environmental watering at these important icon sites (see Figure 1.1.5).
+Annual condition report cards that are produced for each site demonstrate the effect of more than a decade of delivering water for the environment at these important icon sites (see Figure 1.1.5).
 The Commonwealth Environmental Water Holder's (CEWH's) Environmental Flow Monitoring Evaluation and Research (Flow-MER) program combines targeted research into the relationship between water regimes and vegetation, fish, waterbirds and food webs with long-term monitoring at seven selected areas throughout the Murray-Darling Basin.
-The Flow-MER program is monitoring the responses of fish, vegetation, macroinvertebrate, stream metabolism and bank erosion to environmental flows in the lower Goulburn River, which is the only area in Victoria the program is monitoring.
+The Flow-MER program is monitoring the responses of fish, vegetation, macroinvertebrate, stream metabolism and bank erosion to environmental flows in the lower Goulburn River, which is the only selected area in Victoria the program is monitoring.

-The VEWH and its program partners regularly liaise with scientists who are monitoring responses on the ground and with organisations responsible for overseeing the larger-scale monitoring programs, to ensure the most up-to-date information is used to inform environmental watering decisions.
-The VEWH also reports some of the available monitoring results in its annual Reflections report, to increase awareness about environmental watering outcomes among all stakeholders and the community.
+The VEWH and its program partners regularly liaise with scientists who are monitoring responses on the ground and with organisations responsible for overseeing the larger-scale monitoring programs to ensure the most up-to-date information is used to inform decisions about the delivery of water for the environment.
+The VEWH also reports some of the available monitoring results in its annual Reflections report to increase awareness about environmental watering outcomes among all stakeholders and the community.

-Figure 1.1.5 shows scores by the MDBA of the overall achievement of ecological objectives for the Living Murray program icon sites between 2006-07 and 2019-20.
-Sites with scores higher in the alphabet have consistently received a large proportion of their water regime for five or more years.
+Figure 1.1.5 shows scores by the MDBA of the overall achievement of ecological objectives for the Living Murray program icon sites between 2007-08 and 2020-21.
+Sites with scores earlier in the alphabet have consistently received a large proportion of their water regime for five or more years.
 See www.mdba.gov.au for details.